 Connections is a Baltimore County Public Library web-based directory, which provides resources regarding childcare, pregnancy, jobs, legal rights and other areas of concern to youth and families.
 Access Connections at http://www.bcplonline.org/community/connections.

-To find out more about the services provided through Youth Services, contact Barbara Woods, Youth Services Manager at 410-887-4004 or by email at firstname.lastname@example.org.
+To find out more about the services provided through Youth Services, contact Beatrice Tripps at email@example.com or Maxine Greene at firstname.lastname@example.org.
+You may also reach Youth Services at 410-887-2008.